bsytt/SYCustomAlertViewController/README.md

 ## License

-SYAlertController is available under the MIT license.
+SYCustomAlertViewController is available under the MIT license.
 See the LICENSE file for more info.